-Community and Social Change Emphasis
+Community and Social Change Emphasis Three of the following

 Note: up to 3 s.h. may be used to substitute for one course in one of the two leadership emphasis areas above.
 These include BOLD 101, MS 109, MS 110, MS 209; other ROTC.
 1 and 2 s.h. leadership-oriented courses may also contribute.